apfrade/ConfidenceMeasure/README.md

 The tool outputs the confidence predictions and the unpredicted examples:

 - confident_predictions:
-    This is a dictionary of the type **dict[ct] = [(predicted label, example id), ...]
+    This is a dictionary of the type

+    	  $ dict[ct] = [(predicted label, example id), ...]

-    The key of each dictionary entry corresponds to the confidence threshold used, **dict[ct]
+    The key of each dictionary entry corresponds to the confidence threshold used,

+    	  $ dict[ct]

     Each key is associated with a list of results that the model confidently predicted for that confidence threshold.
-Each element of that list if a tuple of predicted labels and corresponding example identifiers, **[(predicted label, example id)]
+Each element of that list if a tuple of predicted labels and corresponding example identifiers,

+    	  $ [(predicted label, example id)]

 - unpredicted_examples_ids:
     This is a list of example identifiers for which the model could not make any confident prediction.